-The iX4 robot is shipped in a crate that holds the robot base, outer arms, platform, controller, miscellaneous hardware, and any accessories ordered.
+The robot is shipped in a crate that holds the robot base, outer arms, platform, theta drive shaft (if applicable), and any accessories ordered.
+The shipping crate is made of wood and has overall dimensions of 1150 mm x 1100 mm x 855 mm.